Africa EENI Global Business School

 1. Angola obtained its Independence from Portugal in 1975

-2. The name Angola is a Portuguese derivation of Bantu term N'gola, the title of the Kings of the Kingdom of Ndongo that existed when the Portuguese settled in Luanda (16th century)
+2. The name Angola is derived from the Bantu term N'gola, the title of the kings of the Kingdom of Ndongo, which existed when the Portuguese settled in Luanda in the 16th century.

 3. Calling code: 244